A five-day itinerary from London to the Cotswolds

 Unpack your suitcase:

 Stay in one of our 5 stunning properties in the Cotswolds.
 Dormy House Hotel is a restored Cotswolds farmhouse just outside the almost impossibly photogenic village of Broadway, which claimed our Hotel of the Year title in 2017.
 With individually designed rooms, and a farm-to-table restaurant, you’ll soon see why.
+Set on the same country estate sits both The Fish Hotel and Foxhill Manor, the first being a collection of luxury hillside shepherd huts with treehouses.
+Foxhill Manor is perfect for a family get together somewhere special - expect lots of thoughtful surprises throughout your stay.

 Or choose Lords of the Manor Hotel, nestled in eight acres of walled gardens and parkland.
 This 17th Century honey-stone rectory is perfect for any time of year or occasion.
 Expect crackling log-fires in the winter and French windows thrown wide in summer.
 Suggested stay 2 nights.